 Though we may master forgiveness, forgetting is sometimes easier said than done.
 Even if we’ve done the work of forgiveness, when the dying embers of troubled memories are fanned to life by some reminder, especially during the holiday season, it’s not always our first impulse to douse the flames with the water of forgiving and forgetting.
 Sometimes we’d rather just get cozy, make some s’mores, and enjoy the roaring bonfire of our hurt and indignation.

-When we do, we find ourselves engulfed in the raging blaze of a private circular conversation that begins and ends with the misdeeds of others and our need for emotional vindication.
-We just cannot seem to forget what has happened to bring us to this place of misery.
-The fires of our memory easily find the oxygen to live on, especially when we grieve.
+There we find ourself engulfed in the raging blaze of a circular conversation in our mind that begins with the misdeeds of others and ends with our need for justice and vindication.
+It seems almost impossible to forget whatever brought us to this place of emotional misery.
+Somehow the fires of our memory find the oxygen needed to live on, especially when we grieve through the holidays.

 Scraping back through unpleasant memories is an easy habit to fuel.
 But no matter how often we stir the ashes, the outcome will always be the same.
 If ever there is to be a chance to extinguish the fire, mentally, emotionally, and spiritually we must “stop, drop, and roll.”